UWPCE-PythonCert/ProgrammingInPython/source/exercises/string_formatting.rst

 * Write some Python code to print a table of several rows, each with a name, an age and a cost.
 Make sure some of the costs are in the hundreds and thousands to test your alignment specifiers.

-* And for an extra task, given a tuple with 10 consecutive numbers, can you work how to quickly print the tuple in columns that are 5 charaters wide?
+* And for an extra task, given a tuple with 10 consecutive numbers, can you work how to quickly print the tuple in columns that are 5 characters wide?
 It can be done on one short line!

 Resources on string formatting